 Nisha Shaunak

-I have worked in oncology for 23 years, both in the NHS & private sector.
+I have worked in oncology for over 25 years, both in the NHS & private sector.
 Over the years, I have set up and worked in non-medical prescribing chemotherapy clinics for breast cancer patients, and introduced several new drugs into practice.
+I have previously also worked at NHS England (London region), as Cancer Commissioning Pharmacist.

 Tiffany Chan